By Ernst Lamothe Jr.

 Hearing can change in a matter of seconds.
 Some may not notice until it’s too late.
 Some of the signs and symptoms of hearing loss include muffling of speech and other sounds, difficulty understanding words, especially against background noise or in a crowd.
 In addition, trouble hearing consonants, frequently asking others to speak more slowly, clearly and loudly, and needing to turn up the volume of the television or radio.

-“If you experience a sudden change of hearing, it should be evaluated immediately.
+“If you experience a sudden change of hearing, it should be evaluated immediately through an online hearing test.
 It is considered an emergency situation,” said Brown.

 4. Hearing loss is not reversible